dotnet/beginner-series/Modernization/README.md

 # Upgrade Applications with .NET for Beginners

-New .NET version is released every year and now it is very easy to switch to the latest version, no matter what target .NET framework you are currently using.
-In this series you will learn how to upgrade your applications to the latest .NET with existing tooling from Microsoft.
-We will cover upgrades for different types of applications using both Visual Studio extension and CLI tool.
+A new .NET version is released every year and now it's very easy to switch to the latest version, no matter what version of .NET you're targeting.
+In this series, you'll learn how to upgrade your applications to the latest .NET with existing tooling from Microsoft.
+We'll cover upgrades for different types of applications using both the Visual Studio extension and the CLI tool.

 ## Video Series Link